hotosm/learnosm/_posts/en/0500-10-23-tasking-manager3_en.md

 ## Quick Start Guide

-1. Create an account and login on http://openstreetmap.org/
+1. If you do not have an OpenStreetMap account then go to https://openstreetmap.org and create one.
+This will be the login details you use to log in to the Tasking Manager. <br/>
   ![TM Quick Start 1][]
-2. Visit [http://tasks.hotosm.org/](http://tasks.hotosm.org/) and login via the upper right corner
+2. Visit [http://tasks.hotosm.org/](http://tasks.hotosm.org/) and log in via the upper right corner
   ![TM Quick Start 2][]
 3. Click on "Contribute" and find a mapping project to work on
   ![TM Quick Start 3][]